 - 1) Make sure that the burner carton supplied is the correct one for the boiler.
 The crate tag on the boiler lists the Crown part numbers for the burner cartons that may be used with it. - 2) Remove the burner mounting bolts and washers from the front door.
-Make sure that the burner gasket is in place and undamaged and mount the burner to the door. - 3) Plug the burner cord into the receptacle on the lower right front corner of the boiler as shown in Figure 4.0 - 4) Install the barometric draft regulator, and other piping/trim, as described in the Venting and Piping sections of this manual. - 5) Different baffle arrangements are used based on the boiler size and choice of burner.
-In some cases these baffles are included in the boiler and in other cases they are provided in the burner carton.
-In addition, some models use a refractory blanket which is shipped in the burner carton and which must be installed in the combustion chamber.
-Finally, in some cases burners are supplied with insulation wrapped around the inserted burner tube.
-Table 4.3 summarizes the use of baffles, blankets, and burner tube insulation. - 6) Attach the model-specific rating plate for the specific boiler model that is provided in the burner box to the left of the permanent rating plate already on the boiler (Figure 4.0).
-Note that some burner boxes may contain rating plates for both water and steam models; be sure to select the appropriate FWZ series rating plate.
-Before applying the rating plate clean the area where it is to be applied with a clean, dry lint free cloth.
+Make sure that the burner gasket is in place and undamaged and mount the burner to the door as shown in Figure 4.0. - 3) Plug the burner cord into the receptacle on the lower right front corner of the boiler. - 4) The FWZ080 uses a pair of second pass baffles which are included in the burner carton and which must be installed in the field.
+Install these as shown in Figure 4.0.
+All baffles are factory installed on other models. - 5) Install the barometric draft regulator, and other piping/trim, as described in the Venting and Piping sections of this manual.